Selected Passages from Hungarian-Ottoman Wars

-These “traps” (in Hungarian they were called “les”, meaning “ambuscade”) were happening every day on the 1,000-mile-long Borderland between the Ottoman Empire and Royal Hungary.
-Lurking the enemy into a trap with the help of a “bait” (“martalék”), namely sending forward a few riders who led the enemy to the place of the ambush, was in practice by both the Hungarians and the Ottomans.
+These “traps” (in Hungarian they were called “les”, meaning “ambuscade”) took place every day along the 1,000-mile border between the Ottoman Empire and Royal Hungary.
+Luring the enemy into a trap with the help of a “bait” (“martalék”), i.e. sending a few horsemen forward to lead the enemy to the place of ambush, was practiced by both the Hungarians and the Ottomans.
 Here is more about the Borderland:

 https://www.hungarianottomanwars.com/essays/the-borderland/